jaredballou/linuxgsm/gamedata/README.md

 ## Functions

 ### fn\_flush\_game\_settings()
-This function clears out all the collector files in $settingsdir (default is $\{lgsmdir\}/settings.tmp).
+This function clears out all the collector files in \$parserdir (default is $\{lgsmdir\}/settings.tmp).
 It is run at every execution of the script right now, eventually the goal is to only regenerate these files when gamedata updates are pulled.

 ### fn\_import\_game\_settings()